Genomes2Veterans

 The GenoVA Study: Pragmatic Randomized Trial of Polygenic Risk Scoring for Common Diseases in Primary Care

-The GenoVA Study is a pragmatic randomized controlled trial in which primary care patients without a known diagnosis of any one of 6 target diseases (coronary artery disease, atrial fibrillation, type 2 diabetes mellitus, colorectal cancer, breast cancer, and prostate cancer) will undergo clinical genotype testing to calculate their polygenic risk scores (PRS) for these 6 diseases.
-Patient-participants (including those with at least one PRS indicating high-risk (odds ratio, ORPRS, > 2) and those with no PRS indicating high-risk), will be randomized to have them and their primary care provider receive their PRS results at baseline or after a 24-month observation period, reported along with evidence-based screening and management recommendations.
-All patients will be observed for 24 months for the primary clinical outcome of time-to-diagnosis of any of the 6 target diseases.
+The GenoVA Study is a pragmatic randomized controlled trial of polygenic risk scoring for 6 common diseases: coronary artery disease, atrial fibrillation, type 2 diabetes mellitus, colorectal cancer, breast cancer, and prostate cancer.
+Participants and their primary care providers receive their polygenic risk score results at baseline or after 24 months and are followed for the primary clinical outcome of time-to-diagnosis of any of the target diseases.

 GenoVA on ClinicalTrials.gov